 Early finisher i.e. those who complete within 180 days will be given a US$5 cash reward.

-The total cash reward will be transferred via Paypal as a single transaction after the Final Quiz.
+The total cash reward will be transferred via Paypal as a single transaction after the completion of the Final Quiz.

-- There are topics and quizzes for every lesson.
+- There are topics and their quizzes for every lesson.

 - Lessons 3-8 will have the below structure: